equinor/design-system/README.md

 This is the main implementation of the EDS, and will eventually contain accessible React components of each and every EDS component in Figma.

 ### Installation
+Make sure you have Typescript v3.8 or newer

 ```sh
 npm install @equinor/eds-core-react styled-components